The villages of Cinque Terre offer a welcome break from the big cities in Italy.

 A day trip is also a viable option if you start early and have plenty of energy to burn.
 But the heat and crowds that you will encounter in peak season could make this a drag and you may burn out before reaching all five villages.

-Our Two Day Itinerary
+Two Day Cinque Terre Itinerary

 While we stayed in the region for three nights, we didn’t arrive until late at night on day one and left very early on the final day.
 So I will just talk about the two full days we had.